-Adds additional functionality to the Delete class with a older_than option.
+Adds additional functionality to the Delete class with a older\than option.
 Only packages older than that number of seconds will be deleted.

-Number_to_keep Keep at least this number of each package (defaults to 0)
+Number\to\keep Keep at least this number of each package (defaults to 0)

-Older_than Delete packages created before this number of seconds
+Older\than Delete packages created before this number of seconds class kingpin.actors.packagecloud.WaitForPackage(\args, \\kwargs)

-Packages_to_delete Regex of packages to delete, e.g. pkg1lpkg2 class kingpin.actors.packagecloud.WaitForPackage(args, kwargs)